 Apple, HSBC, Shell, Santander, Emirates, HP, MINI, Tony & Guy, Vodafone, Betfair, Teisseire…

-I have made my web content agency website accessible and optimised where possible with ongoing technical improvements every time I learn something new or better way to refine the content.
+I have made my web content agency website accessible and optimised where possible with ongoing technical improvements every time I learn something new or a better way to refine the content.

 I currently work at BT in a content design and web optimisation role.

-I love that BT has its own User Research and Accessibility team in our Digital Consumer department.
-I honestly don’t know any company I have worked with to date that has this, and they have so many passionate people with a wealth of knowledge who really push inclusive design to the forefront.
+I love that BT has its own User Research and Accessibility team in our Digital Consumer department - I honestly don’t know any company I have worked with to date that has this, and they have so many passionate people with a wealth of knowledge who really push inclusive design to the forefront.
 Amazing!

-Like Simon Simek’s states:
+Like Simon Simek states:

 “I’d rather feel uncomfortable pushing for better than feel uncomfortable settling for less.”

-At BT we have content critiques, initiated by Content Design London / Government Digital Services, and ‘’build, measure, learn’ sessions where we constructively evaluate pages to focus on the user needs and business goals.
+At BT we have content crits, initiated by Content Design London / Government Digital Services, and ‘’build, measure, learn’ sessions where we constructively evaluate pages to focus on the user needs and business goals.

-In addition, I diligently and succinctly clean-up /optimise code when there is downtime, for the greater good of inclusive design, in turn mitigating obstacles for people using some form of assistive technology, like screen readers.
+In addition, I diligently and succinctly clean up/optimise code when there is downtime, for the greater good of inclusive design, in turn mitigating obstacles for people using some form of assistive technology, like screen readers.